kolayne/how-to-Arch/README.md

 if you don't have the corresponding software installed (we will install it in the following step).

 If you want, you may enter your graphical environment now.
-For that, as your user, run `Hyprland`.
+For that, as your user, run `start-hyprland`.
 You should be able to start graphical interface without rebooting.

 Once in the graphical environment, press `Super+Q` (default `Hyprland` config) or `Super+Enter`